Top Hack Squat and Leg Press Machines

 Other Factors to Consider

 This is a site about garage gyms, so one thing that might affect your choice of machine is its portability.
 Hack squat machines tend to be huge, and very heavy!
-So they are definitely not the most portable machines in the world, but they won't come fully assembled, and some parts can be easily removed to be stored away, so the hack squat machine takes up much less room.
-Some hack squat machines are smaller and don't weight more than 110 pounds (without weights), so you can easily move them around.
+So they are definitely not the most portable machines in the world, but they won't come fully assembled, and some parts can be easily removed to be stored away, so the hack machine takes up much less room.
+Some machines are smaller and don't weigh more than 110 pounds (without weights), so you can easily move them around.
 But there are no transportation wheels, and if you're not so strong you will probably have trouble moving it around, so it might be better to just set it up in one part of your room and leave it be!